 How To Understand Virtual Tables Inside Iterating Functions In Power BI – DAX Concepts

-This is quite a unique calculation.
-If you can understand how to do it, then you’re doing very well with your Power BI knowledge.
+This is quite a unique DAX formula.
+If you can understand how to do these DAX calculations, then you’re doing very well with your Power BI knowledge.
 You are in a good place to work out other advance things especially when iterating logic is required.

 Enjoy working through this one.